godiagonal/gitlab-ci-puppeteer-headful/README.md

     - npm test # Your test command(s)
 ```

-You will also need to make sure Puppeteer is launched in headless mode.
+You will also need to make sure Puppeteer is launched in headful mode.

 ```javascript
 browser = await puppeteer.launch({